panasonic-mafia/image-processing-api/README.md

 - Method: `GET`

-- After hitting above URL endpoint the server will resize image `assets/palmtunnel.jpg`, then it will server resized image `assets/thumb/palmtunnel_thumb_200x500.jpg`
+- After hitting above URL endpoint the server will resize image `assets/palmtunnel.jpg`, then it will serve a resized image `assets/thumb/palmtunnel_thumb_200x500.jpg`

 - Each hit of the endpoint will be logged in console